dhimmel/rephetio-manuscript/content/response-to-reviewers.md

 We thank the reviewers for their insightful and helpful comments.
 Based on the points raised, we have revised the manuscript.
 Since the manuscript is already of considerable length and *eLife* [publishes](https://elifesciences.org/inside-elife/2d940d80/decision-letters-and-author-responses-are-now-published-for-all-elife-papers) the Author Response alongside the final version, we opted to address some comments here rather than via manuscript additions.
 Nonetheless, in all cases, we have strived to thoroughly address each comment.
 We trust this approach will be acceptable for the Editor.

-In the document below, referees comments are highlighted in red, and our response is in black font.
+In the document below, referees comments are formatted as block quotes that begin with `[review]`.

-There are a few points that require careful attention:
+> `[review]` There are a few points that require careful attention:
+>

-Justifications for the cutoffs used to define edges.
+> Justifications for the cutoffs used to define edges.
 Edges have different level of reliability ranging very differently depending on the considered domain (ex. gene expression level).
 It is not clear how this has been taken into account/normalised.
 How edge reliability has been made comparable across resources and data types?
 Additionally, the authors have used different discretization threshold for different information domains.
 It is not clear how these thresholds have been determined and how/if they could potentially impact the predictive ability of the presented approach.
 This should be explained and each choice on this regard numerically justified.

 We appreciate this reviewer’s viewpoint on the potentially different thresholds for each edge type and have made our best efforts to chose them rigorously.
 However, our approach does not require that each type of edge is equally reliable.
 For example, let’s assume 90% of *Gene-associates-Disease* edges are true whereas only 70% of *Compound-upregulates-Gene* edges are true.
 Such a disparity would potentially affect the performance of a specific metaedge, but since we use a supervised machine learning approach, the impact on predictions of a given edge type is dependent on its reliability.